OrKoN/pg-queue/README.md

 ```
 class EmailSendingQueue extends PgQueue<Email> {
-  async perform(email, client) {
+  async perform(email, db) {
     // ... send the email ...
-    // optionally use client for transaction processing of the data
+    // optionally use db for processing of the data in the same transaction
-    // await client.query('UPDATE user SET lastEmailOn = NOW() WHERE id = someone')
+    // await db.query('UPDATE user SET lastEmailOn = NOW() WHERE id = someone')
   }
 }